Gay Times

-Gay Times (stylized in all caps), also known as GAY TIMES Magazine and as GT, is a UK-based LGBTQ+ media brand established in 1984.
-Originally a magazine for gay and bisexual men, the company now includes content for the LGBTQ+ community across a number of outlets, including a monthly digital magazine, a website updated daily with news and culture content, and a number of social-media platforms.
+Gay Times (stylized in all caps), also known as Gay Times Magazine and as GT, is a UK-based LGBTQ+ magazine established in 1984.
+Originally a magazine for gay and bisexual men, the company began including content for the LGBTQ+ community across a number of outlets, including a monthly digital magazine, a website updated daily with news and culture content, and a number of social-media platforms.

-Publication and content
+Publication, content, and impact

-GAY TIMES Magazine is published digitally each month in the United Kingdom and distributed globally, and includes interviews, fashion, news, features, music, film, style and travel.
-GAY TIMES also features an online site as well as social promotion channels under the brand name.
+Gay Times is published digitally each month in the United Kingdom and distributed globally, and includes interviews, fashion, news, features, music, film, style and travel.
+Gay Times also features an online site as well as social promotion channels under the brand name.

-The magazine is published by GAY TIMES Ltd. The current CEO of GAY TIMES Ltd. is Tag Warner, who was appointed in January 2019.
-The magazine ceased print publication in September 2021 and now releases a digital issue each month via the GAY TIMES app, Apple News+, Readly and other popular digital publication providers.
-The current editorial director of GAY TIMES is Lewis Corner.
+The magazine is published by GAY TIMES Ltd. The CEO of GAY TIMES Ltd. is Tag Warner, who was appointed in January 2019.
+The magazine ceased print publication in September 2021 and releases a digital issue each month via the Gay Times app, Apple News+, Readly and other digital publication providers.
+The current editorial director of Gay Times is Megan Wallace, who was appointed in August 2023.
+Former editorial director, Lewis Corner, was appointed Senior Vice President, Global Content in the same month.

-Amplify by GAY TIMES is a monthly digital cover story which focuses on emerging talent and community conversations.
+Amplify by Gay Times is a monthly digital cover story which focuses on emerging talent and community conversations.
 It was created in January 2019.

-In September 2021, GAY TIMES became the first LGBTQ+ publication to pass a million followers on Instagram.
+In September 2021, Gay Times became the first LGBTQ+ publication to pass a million followers on Instagram.

-ELEVATE by GAY TIMES and Apple Music is a collaboration between the companies with the aim to support and platform emerging LGBTQ+ music talent.
+ELEVATE by Gay Times and Apple Music is a collaboration between the companies with the aim to support and platform emerging LGBTQ+ music talent.
 Previous ELEVATE artists include Arlo Parks, Rina Sawayama, Victoria Monét and Hope Tala.

+In 2024, Gay Times announced an official partnership with Uncloseted Media, a U.S. LGBTQ media company, to bring "rigorous, queer-focussed journalism to [their] readers."

+Gay Times Honours

-The organisation hosts GAY TIMES Honours, an annual awards show celebrating figures in and beyond the LGBTQ+ community for their contributions.
-Previous winners include the cast of Heartstopper, Sir Ian McKellen, Pabllo Vittar, Honey Dijon, Kylie Minogue, Tom Daley and akt.
-This began in 2017.
+The organisation hosts Gay Times Honours, an annual awards show celebrating figures in and beyond the LGBTQ+ community for their contributions.

+Previous winners include the cast of Heartstopper, Bella Ramsey, Jonathan Bailey, Edward Enninful, Sir Ian McKellen, Pabllo Vittar, Honey Dijon, Kylie Minogue, Tom Daley and akt.

+Gay Times Honours also features live performances by international stars.
+Previous performers include RAYE, Tove Lo, Rina Sawayama and Cat Burns.
+Gay Times Honours first began in 2017.

+Amplifund

-Amplifund is a philanthropic initiative founded by GAY TIMES in partnership with GiveOut.
-It launched in June 2019 and raises money for global LGBTQ+ communities in countries where LGBTQ+ people face daily challenges.
-It has supported LGBTQ+ people in Jamaica, Iraq, and Armenia, among other territories.
+Amplifund is a philanthropic initiative founded by Gay Times in partnership with GiveOut.